Jvheaney/ru-social/README.md

 We did exactly that.

-Obviously we didn't just crash it to crash it.
+Obviously we didn't just crash it for the sake of crashing it.
 We crashed it so that we could increase the memory for the JVM, which was currently set at 2GB.
 Clearly not enough.
 We increased that number to 4GB and restarted the application server.
 The app was back up and running in just a few minutes.

 ### JVM Overload
 Okay, take a deep breath.
 We're good, right?
 We're good, we must be.